SOCIALLAB@LIGHTCITY PRESENTED BY

 Molly McGrath Tierney – Director of Baltimore’s Department of Social Services

-Speaker Topic: Home Sweet Home: The Origins, Persistence, And Solutions To Homelessness In Conversation With Jeff Singer
+Speaker Topic: Home Sweet Home – The Origins, Persistence, & Solutions To Homelessness In Conversation With Jeff Singer

 Molly Tierney is the Director for the Baltimore City Department of Social Services where she manages the City’s child welfare and public assistance programs.
 Over the past eight years, she championed a reform effort that dramatically improved the impact of services to vulnerable citizens of Baltimore, including reducing the number of children in foster care by 69%.
 She created a business model for the agency that is now considered a national model for modern social services.